melezhik/outthentic-dsl/intro.md

     1 10 foo 2 20 bar 3 30 baz

-This mean that check expressions inside range block remain "greedy" in comparison with text block, where they are none greedy.

-Check expression inside range block "eat up" all matched lines.

-Check expressions inside text block none greedy as they execute in context of previous checks - one line should follow by another.
-(TODO: probably will change this statement as it quite obscure ... )

-Other differences between text blocks and ranges.
+We see that regular expression check \S+ inside range expression "ate up" all the lines in one iteration, it is ok, as we already learned that outthentic expressions are greedy ones.

+The other hurdle with range expressions.

-* ranges do not preserve sort order for lines in original input
+Ranges do not preserve sort order for lines in original input

 Consider this code snippet: